Dcoy75/JC-QA-Assignment-DH/README.md

 $ curl -X POST -d ‘shutdown’ h​ ttp://127.0.0.1:8088/hash > 200 Empty Response

-## Test Cases and resluts for testing the hashing application
+## Test Cases and results for testing the hashing application

 1. Execute application without a port envrionment variable set

     *Expected Result: connection refused*

     *Actual Result: Error: connect ECONNREFUSED 127.0.0.1:8088*

   **Status: Pass**

 2. Set port variable for PORT=8088

     *Expected Result: port is sucesfully set to port 8088*

     *Actual Result: port is set to 8088*

   **Status: Pass**

 3. Run the application sucesfully

     $ ./broken-hashserve_darwin

     *Expected Result: When launched, the application should wait for http connections and connection is not refused*

     *Actual Result: Application launched sucessfully and waited for http connections*

   **Status: Pass**

+4. Post to the /hash endpoint

+    $ curl http://127.0.0.1:8088/hash -X POST -H "application/json" -d '{"password":"password123"}'

+    *Expected Result: should return a job identifier immediately, It should then wait 5 seconds and compute the password hash in SHA512*

+    *Actual Result: Job Identifier took about 5 seconds to return as well as the password hash in SHA512 format*

+    **Status: Fail**